Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/front_section.md

 ![wso_control_monitor_panel](../../../img/wso_control_monitor_panel.jpg)

+Tests and monitors the APQ-120 Radar.

 ### Cords Light

-Not used by the APQ-120 Radar in the F-4E.
+Not used in the F-4E.

 ### Temp Light